oswen138/word-definer/README.md

 #### _**By Ophelia Swen, October 2, 2020**_

 ## Description
-This concept for this website is to enable children to write up a list they are unfamiliar with and come up with their own definitions.
+The concept for this website is to enable children to write up a list they are unfamiliar with and come up with their own definitions.

 ## Setup/Installation Requirements
 * Locate a browser to load pages